Badger culling in the United Kingdom: Disease

 One route of transmission to humans is drinking infected, unpasteurised milk (pasteurisation kills the bacterium).
-European badgers can become infected with bTB and transmit the disease to cattle, thereby posing a risk to the human food chain.
-Culling is a method used in parts of the UK to reduce the number of badgers and thereby reduce the incidence and spread of bTB that might infect humans.
+European badgers can be infected and transmit the disease to cattle, thereby posing a risk to the human food chain.
+Culling is used in parts of the UK to reduce the number of badgers and thereby reduce the incidence and spread of bTB that might infect humans.

-Once an animal has contracted bTB, the disease can be spread through the sett via the exhalations or excretions of infected individuals.
-Modern cattle housing, which has good ventilation, makes this process relatively less effective, but in older-style cattle housing or in badger setts, the disease can spread more rapidly.
-Badgers range widely at night, potentially spreading bTB over long distances.
+BTB spreads through exhalations and excretions of infected individuals.
+Modern cattle housing, which has good ventilation, reduces transmission, but in older-style cattle housing or in badger setts, the disease can spread rapidly.
+Badgers range long distances at night, potentially spreading bTB widely.
 Badgers mark their territory with urine, which can contain a high proportion of bTB bacteria.
 According to the RSPCA, the infection rate among badgers is 4–6%.

-In 2014, bTB was mostly concentrated in the south-west of England.
+BTB is mostly concentrated in the west and south-west of England and eastern Wales.
 It is thought to have re-emerged because of the 2001 foot-and-mouth disease outbreak, which led to thousands of cattle being slaughtered and farmers all over the UK having to buy new stock.
 Apparently, undiscovered bTB remained in some of these replacement animals.

 Action on eradicating bTB is a devolved issue.
 DEFRA works with the Devolved Administrations in Wales, Scotland and Northern Ireland for coherent and joined-up policies for the UK as a whole.
 The Chief Veterinary Officers and lead TB policy officials from each country meet on a monthly basis to discuss bTB issues through the UK bTB Liaison Group.